willonit/sdp_nginx/README.md

 ## Applying

 ### Vagrant Test
 This module was built and tested using a puppet Vagrant box.
-To reproduce the development environement, launch puppetlabs/ubuntu-14.04-64-puppet with Vagrant.
+To reproduce the development environment, launch puppetlabs/ubuntu-14.04-64-puppet with Vagrant.

 You will need to add the following line to the sudoers file.
 Note the tab between `Defaults` and `exempt`.